JoryAlharbi/SWE_Athr/README.md

 This repository contains the source code for our project.
 You can find the code in the "fluttersflow" branch.

 # Manual
- we added a Manual which inclueds some information about our project.
+ we added a Manual which includes some information about our project.

 # Group mon8-4
 Jory Alharbi	443200984
 Arwa Mesloub	443203895